redrumgato/lumpenradio/README.md

 ### Commands

-- `npm start`: Starts Hugo and Webpack
+- `npm start`: Starts Hugo and Webpack with LiveReload
-- `npm run build`: Builds the site (with Webpack and Hugo) and stores the result in `public/`
+- `npm run build`: Builds the site (Webpack and Hugo) with minifying enabled and stores the result in `public/`
-- `npm run watch:debug`: Same as `npm start`, but doesn't minify CSS.
+- `npm stop`: Kills all Webpack and Hugo processess.
+Useful for runaway Webpack daemons.